BIOL 491: Computational Biology CURE.

 What is a CURE?

 CURE stands for Course-based Undergraduate Research Experience.
-Unlike traditional lab courses where students follow fixed recipes, a CURE gives students the opportunity to do authentic research.
-You’ll work on questions where the answers aren’t already known, contribute to real scientific knowledge, and gain experience in how research actually happens-complete with creativity, surprises, and challenges.
+In a traditional lab course, students follow fixed recipes where the answer is already known.
+In a CURE, students work on questions the field has not yet answered, produce results that could contribute to published science, and see how research actually happens, with all of its creativity, surprises, and dead ends.

-We’ll use comparative methods to investigate how chromosomes evolve across different clades.
-Chromosome number and structure vary widely across life, informing our understanding of genome organization, speciation, and evolutionary processes.
-You’ll build phylogenies, assemble datasets, and apply computational tools to analyze evolutionary change.
-Along the way, you’ll see how shared ancestry creates non-independence among species and why specialized statistical approaches are essential for valid inference.
+We use comparative methods to investigate how chromosomes evolve across clades.
+Chromosome number and structure vary widely across life and shape how we understand genome organization, speciation, and evolution.
+In this course we build phylogenies, assemble datasets, and apply computational tools to test evolutionary hypotheses.
+Along the way we see how shared ancestry creates non-independence among species, and why specialized statistical approaches are essential for valid inference.

-- Hands-on research: You’ll work with real datasets and phylogenies-not canned exercises.
+- Hands-on research.
+Real datasets and phylogenies, not canned exercises.

-- Active learning: Short concept talks blend with coding sessions, simulations, and discussions.
+- Active learning.
+Short concept talks blend with coding sessions, simulations, and discussion.

-- Comparative methods: Practice phylogenetic independent contrasts, ancestral state reconstruction, and model-based tests.
+- Comparative methods.
+Phylogenetic independent contrasts, ancestral state reconstruction, and model-based tests of trait evolution.

-- Computational emphasis: Use AI and R to clean data, run analyses, and create clear visualizations.
+- Computational emphasis.
+R and AI-assisted workflows for cleaning data, running analyses, and producing clear visualizations.

-- Collaborative atmosphere: Share results, troubleshoot together, and present findings.
+- Collaborative atmosphere.
+Share results, troubleshoot together, present findings.

-- Real outcomes: Produce results suitable for a poster, talk, or manuscript.
+- Real outcomes.
+Results suitable for a poster, a talk, or a manuscript.

 - Experience thinking and working like an evolutionary biologist.